Interstate Commission on the Potomac River Basin: Focus areas

-Complementing the commissioners is a professional staff that has gained a strong reputation for delivery of sound science and analysis that arms decision-makers at various government levels with the facts and technical data to resolve issues concerning the watershed.
-The staff efforts focus on four primary areas of involvement:
+Complementing the commissioners is a professional staff that has gained a strong reputation for delivering sound science and analysis, equipping decision-makers at various government levels with the facts and technical data to resolve issues concerning the watershed.
+The staff's efforts focus on four primary areas of involvement:

 Drinking water and water resources

-The drinking water and water resources knowledge of the staff is used to coordinate the water supply withdrawals of the three major metropolitan area water utilities that rely on Potomac River water for nearly 500 e6USgal per day to meet the thirst of the capital region.
+The staff's knowledge of drinking water and water resources is used to coordinate the water supply withdrawals of the three major metropolitan area water utilities that rely on Potomac River water for nearly 500 e6USgal per day to meet the thirst of the capital region.
 Throughout the basin, project expertise includes: